FRONTIERS

 9:25 AM–10:15 AM

 In an era of rapid technological shifts, supply chain instability and global uncertainty, building resilience has become essential for long-term business success.
 Our panel of leading academics and experienced business leaders will share real-world examples and offer practical advice for future-proofing your organization.
-Join us for an in-depth dialogue exploring how businesses today can enhance their capacity to anticipate, adapt, and thrive amidst volatility and change.
+Join us for an in-depth dialogue exploring how businesses today can enhance their capacity to anticipate, adapt and thrive amid volatility and change.

 PANELISTS